Frequently Asked Questions

 * Are there enhancements in the pipeline?

-At present: no. I had received a grant from the "Digitial Open Textbooks for Develpment" (DOT4D) project to improve on the textbook and related teaching resources, which resulted in v1.5.
+At present: no. I had received a grant from the "Digital Open Textbooks for Develpment" (DOT4D) project to improve on the textbook and related teaching resources, which resulted in v1.5.
 The improvements were principally regarding the exercises, tutorials, Chapter 11 (co-authored with Zubeida Khan), more in Chapter 9, and several OE supporting tools and plugins.
+The second edition was released in 2025; see the brief overview of the changes.
+Text that used to be here in the previous version of this FAQ indicated a future version after the first edition, have been addressed for the most part and for those that haven't (usage and application-oriented), it smells of potential for a spin-off into a separate book.

-* Will there be a version 2 some time in the future?
+* Will there be a free version 2.5 some time in the future?